 If you are looking to visit a county that’s packed full of history and heritage then West Sussex will not disappoint.
 Goodwood is an impressive country estate that was built in the 1600s.
 Goodwood plays host to a number of festivals including the annual Goodwood Festival of Speed and also Goodwood Revival.
-If want to get out into the countryside, the Monarch’s Way long distance walk passes south of Good wood Racecourse so there’s the perfect opportunity to do a bit of walking .
+If you want to get out into the countryside, the Monarch’s Way long distance walk passes south of Good wood Racecourse so there’s the perfect opportunity to do a bit of walking.

-Petworth House and Park is the another stunning mansion that is surrounded by beautiful deer park.
+Petworth House and Park is another stunning mansion that is surrounded by a beautiful deer park.
 The house was built in the 17th Century and provides a great day out for all the family especially those interested in art.
 The house has the National Trust’s finest collection of artwork with work by Turner, Van Dyke, Blake as well as classical sculptures and much more.

 If you want to go back even further in time then a must visit is Arundel Castle.
 This restored medieval castle was built in the 11th Century and overlooks the River Arun.
 There are lots of events organised at the castle throughout the year including the annual Arundel Festival which showcases visual art, music, theatre and street entertainment.

 West Sussex is home to an abundance of footpaths and over 50% of the county is designated as Areas of Outstanding Natural Beauty.
 The chalk hills of the South Downs lie across the south-east coast from Itchen in Hampshire to Beachy Head in East Sussex.
 If you are a keen walker and really want to spend your time in West Sussex in the great outdoors then South Downs Way is just for you as it is a 101-mile walk.
 Or try the Serpent Trail which takes you on a 64-mile walk through the glorious West Sussex countryside.